-The final process of pairing Hadfield with Marshburn and Romanenko involved selecting three astronauts with the sum total talents required for this mission – along with the other astronauts they'll share the ISS with, including Expedition 35/36's Pavel Vinogradov, Chris Cassidy – who also flew with Julie Payette and Tom Marshburn on shuttle mission STS-127 – and Alexander Misurkin, who will join them during the latter half of their stay.
-Hadfield is very well acquainted with cosmonaut Vinogradov as they trained together for respective missions to the Russian Mir Space Station in the mid-nineties.
-After nearly 20 years since those early days, they will be coming full circle to work together again, share what they've learned and take their turns to command the ISS.
+The final process of pairing Hadfield with Marshburn and Romanenko involved selecting three astronauts with the sum total talents required for this mission – along with the other astronauts they'll share the ISS with, including Expedition 35/36's Pavel Vinogradov, Chris Cassidy – who also flew with Julie Payette and Tom Marshburn on shuttle mission STS-127 – and Alexander Misurkin, who joined them during the latter half of their stay.
+Hadfield was very well acquainted with cosmonaut Vinogradov as they trained together for respective missions to the Russian Mir Space Station in the mid-nineties.
+After nearly 20 years since those early days, they came full circle to work together again, shared what they learned and took their turns to command the ISS.

 While many of an astronaut's talents are technical and scientific, other elements include personality compatibility, mental health, linguistic ability and team dynamics.
-In this sense, it's been nothing but clear skies for the Expedition 34/35 crew and their cohorts.
+In this sense, it was nothing but clear skies for the Expedition 34/35 crew and their cohorts.

 - Date modified: